ricoberger/dash/README.md

   thresholds: [ <float> ]
   # Colors for the metrics.
 The array length must be the length of thresholds + 1.
   colors: [ <string> ]
+  # Mappings allow you to overwrite the returned value for a "singlestat"
+  mappings <map[string]string>
 ```

 #### Query